anodyne/nova3/docs/notable-changes.md

 - All-new FormViewer lets you create forms and have users fill out a form without having to manually embed the form into a new page.
 You can also view, update and delete records for a form from FormViewer as well.
 (Protected forms, such as the forms that come with Nova, cannot use FormViewer.)

 ## Ranks

+## Resource Catalogs

+- Previously, the defaults for new users (both skins and ranks) were set from the catalog, but the defaults for the site were set from Site Settings.
+This created a lot of confusion.
+In Nova 3, everything comes off of Site Settings.
+If you set your default skin in Site Settings, then every new user after you change that will have that as their default.
+- Because of the new skinning architecture, we've been able to eliminate the idea of "skin sections" from the catalogs completely.
+This greatly simplifies how the skin catalog is built and managed.
+- Admins can now delete active skins and ranks.
+A dropdown will be displayed and they'll be able to change everyone (including Site Settings) who has the skin/rank being deleted.